umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/backoffice/sections.md

 * Stylesheets (`.css` files)
 * Scripts (`.js` files)

 The **Settings** section of the Umbraco backoffice has its own set of default dashboards.
-For more information, see the [Dashboards in the Settings section](settings.md) article.
+For more information, see the [Settings Dashboards](settings.md) article.

 ## Packages